Exploring London and Paris: A Family Adventure

 Day 5 — London, Hampton Court, Eurostar to Paris

-Upon your return to London, take the Eurostar train to Paris, travelling beneath the English Channel via the “Chunnel”—a thrill for kids and adults alike.
+In the afternoon, take the Eurostar train to Paris where you’ll travel beneath the English Channel via the “Chunnel”—a thrill for kids and adults alike.
 Upon arrival, transfer to your hotel and gather for dinner.
 (B,D)

 Day 7 — Paris